Michael Taylor

 Thomson Reuters Foundation

-Michael is a Climate Correspondent at the Thomson Reuters Foundation based in Malaysia.
+Michael was Climate Correspondent at the Thomson Reuters Foundation based in Malaysia.
 Originally from Yorkshire, Michael has about 20 years of journalism experience reporting from various countries across Asia on climate change and human rights, from deforestation to natural disasters and food security.

 November 13, 2023